 “Thousands of candles can be lighted from a single candle, and the life of the candle will not be shortened.
 Happiness never decreases by being shared” Buddha

 Travel makes you humble and teaches you the art of sharing.
-When you travel with someone you had just met on the road and share your food with them, you build a character, a bigger perspective towards life.
-With time, you find a better person inside you.
-And that person is much happier than the one you’d always known.
+When you travel with others, even those you had just met in a hostel yesterday and share your food with them, you build a character, a more humble self.
+And this helps you find a better person inside you.

-Travelling is broadening of horizons incomparable to reading a book or watching a documentary.
+So yea, travelling is broadening of mind incomparable to reading a book or watching a documentary.
 Once you engage with a foreign culture, whether it is sharing a meal with a local or attending a cultural function, you gain a larger perspective on the world outside your head.

 “Traveling tends to magnify all human emotions” Peter Hoeg

-Further Reading: Travelling India Where Every day Is A New Learning
+Further Reading: Why Travelling India Is A Learning Experience